nikimajidifard/Resource-Management-in-Cloud-Computing-based-on-Predictive-Resource-Scaling/README.md

  <p></p>
  <img src="https://github.com/user-attachments/assets/4306ab7e-209a-466f-a405-0e6cc9cfc35f" width="600" height="200"/>

  According to the graphs and above values, the R² polynomial regression model was better and was closer to the original data, although the neural network model had a slightly lower MAE value.
-In the Markov decision-making methods, which are calculated with the criteria of 0 and 1 and without numerical difference, independent Markov has higher accuracy.
-Additionally, adding Markov probabilities to the features of the linear model has significantly increased the R-squared of the model, as shown in the above table
+In the Markov decision-making methods, which are calculated with the criteria of 0 and 1 and without numerical difference, independent
+ Markov has higher accuracy.
+Additionally, adding Markov probabilities to the features of the linear model has significantly increased the R-squared of the model, as shown in the above table.